gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 91: May 13, Wednesday
+**Today's Progress**: Solving more problems with data structure hash and arrays, combined with different data types and other fundamental concepts.

 ## Day 90: May 12, Tuesday
 **Today's Progress**: Learning more about hash, how it differs from array, and why use it for collection of properties of one thing.